-In business we often met cranks, as the following incident will yards."
+In business we often met cranks, as the following incident will show:

+One day a well-digger from the country called at our store, and on noticing a brass handle on our work-bench, asked what it was, and upon being told he said: "I found a thing like that where I was digging.
+We then entered into conversation with him as follows: "How deep was it in the ground?"
+"About four yards."
 "Was it bright when you discovered it!"
 "As bright as a guinea."
 "What did you do with it?"
-"I gave it to the children to play with and now they are hoking holes in the flure with it."
-"You had better hasten home and bring it back with you as we think it must be solid gold."
+"I gave it to the children to play with and now they are hoking holes in the flure with it."\ "You had better hasten home and bring it back with you as we think it must be solid gold."
 "Gould?" he exclaimed, and off he ran.
 Next morning he returned with the treasuretrove, and on examining it we discovered that it was solid, fine gold.
 Semi-circular in shape, with a little cup on each end, none of us knew what it was intended for, and all were puzzled.
 We then took it to an antiquarian in town who opened an old book and found a picture of it.
-He pronounced it a Druid's weeping instrument.
-The cups at each end were to hold the tears of the penitent, who, in performing a penance for some sin, had to fill the cups with his tears before he could get absolution from the priest.
-This is a corroboration of Dr. Wild's theory that the Celtic Irish of the present day are descended from the Druids, who were wandering Jews and part of the Ten Tribes. the characteristics is that the modern Irish are great on "the cry," especially the women at wake and funerals, where they can fill and empty the cups ad libitum.
+He pronounced it a Druid's weeping The cups at each end were to hold the tears of the penitent, who, in performing a penance for some sin, had to fill the cups with his tears before he could get absolution from the priest.
+This is a corroboration of Dr. Wild's theory that the Celtic Irish of the present day are descended from the Druids, who were wandering Jews and part of the Ten Tribes.
+One of the characteristics is that the modern Irish are great on "the cry," especially the women at wake and funerals, where they can fill and empty the cups ad libitum.